kmskillings/breakout/journal.md

 sense of the reset button was inverted.
 After fixing this in the code, Blinky was complete, and my toolchain was validated and ready to begin the actual project!

+## August 30, 2025

+### More Linux Troubles

+My project stalled out since I started having trouble with my Linux install.
+For some reason, it looks like the udev rule for the USB blaster was iterfering with Cinnamon, and whenever I started my computer, after logging in I only got a black screen and a cursor.
+Trying to diagnose the problem by looking through journalctl and whatnot yielded no leads.
+Eventually, I decided to just bite the bullet and reinstall Cinnamon.

+After reinstalling, everything seems to be working correctly.
+Here's hoping that it will be clear sailing from here.